Abeshith/RAG-Project-PipeLine/README.md

-# RAG Project - Learn with Transformers
+# RAG Project - Learn About Transformers

 A production-ready **Corrective Retrieval-Augmented Generation (CRAG)** system built with LangChain, LangGraph, and FastAPI.
 This project implements an intelligent RAG pipeline that not only retrieves relevant documents but also **validates, corrects, and improves** retrieval quality through an agent-based workflow.